2025 Piano Competition Results

-The Arizona Musicfest Young Musicians Piano Competition was held on November 5th and 6th in the Community Room at Arizona Musicfest.
-Thirty-five performers from around the valley performed works by Chopin, Beethoven, Debussy, Mozart, and more over two days of competing.
+The Arizona Musicfest Young Musicians 2025 Piano Competition was held on November 15th & 16th in the Annex at Arizona Musicfest.
+37 performers from around the state performed works by Chopin, Beethoven, Debussy, Mozart, and more over two days of competing.

 Find information on the piano competition here: by clicking the button below, and click through the tabs on the left to meet our Prize-winning performers!